hunter-koppen/uploadOnChange/README.md

 ## UploadOnChange
-[Add an on change Micro/Nanoflow to the standard Mendix file and image upload widgets]
+Widget for easily adding an OnChange action to the standard mendix file upload and image upload widgets.
+Which can be useful if you want to immediatly commit or change the file/image.

 ## Features
 [feature highlights]

 ## Usage
-[step by step instructions]

-## Demo project
-[link to sandbox]
+Add the widget next to the file/image uploaders where you would like to add an On Change

 ## Issues, suggestions and feature requests
 [link to GitHub issues]